 Polysomnography is a sleep test.
 It helps detect the presence and severity of sleep apnea.
 During sleep, it measures your:

 There are a number of treatment options for sleep apnea, including:

 Continuous positive airway pressure (CPAP) is a machine that forces a constant and continuous flow of air through a hose connected to a mask.
 It is used while you sleep.
 The air flow prevents the soft tissues in the throat and neck from collapsing and blocking the airway.

 Oral appliances that help keep the tongue or jaw in a more forward position may help those with mild to moderate sleep apnea.
 They can also be used for those with severe obstructive sleep apnea who cannot use CPAP therapy or have tried it without success.

 In some cases, surgery may be advised.
 It is most often helpful in children.

 Types of surgery that may be done to treat severe cases of sleep apnea include:

-Bariatric surgery may help with weight loss in some people who are obese .
+Bariatric surgery may help with weight loss in those who do not have success with other methods .
 This surgery may reduce many of the complications that are related to obesity, including sleep apnea.